GillesZunino/Dockerized-Photon/README.md

     Typical changes to this configuration section include specifying which plugin(s) to use, how frequently to publish metrics, ....

+3. Rebuild and run the Docker image with updated configuration.

 ## Performance and Metrics tips

 * It is possible to list all registered Windows Performance Counters exposed by Photon with the following powershell command: